nus-oss/nus-oss.github.io/index.md

 For NUS students, it is possible to get paid for work done in these projects.

-* Part time internships : Pay depends on the amount of work, $12/hour
+* Part time internships : Pay depends on the amount of work, at normal [NSWS scheme](http://www.nus.edu.sg/osa/about/join-us/nsws)
 * Full time internships : **$1000-1500** per month.
 These internships are eligible for SIP and ATAP credit.
 * [Google Summer of Code](https://developers.google.com/open-source/gsoc/): Our projects have taken part in GSoC 2014 (4 internships), 2015 (6 internships), 2016 (7 internships) 2017 (9 internships), 2018 (5 internships).